 Accessibility.
 In April, President Biden said that 90% of Americans are within five miles of a vaccination site.
 But some people haven’t been able to get a shot because of things like scheduling conflicts (think: taking time off work), transportation limitations, or they don’t have internet access to book an appointment.
 In an effort to make things easier, many places have walk-in sites where people don’t need to make an appointment for their vaccine.
 In July, Biden also announced changes to the federal vaccination campaign that put more of an emphasis on communities, including door-to-door outreach and setting up vaccine sites at workplaces.
 PS: You can find vaccine sites in your area here.

 Efforts are already underway to try to solve these problems.
-And businesses, cities, and states are offering incentives ranging from free beer and donuts to savings bonds for anyone who gets vaccinated.
+And businesses, cities, and states are offering incentives ranging from free beer and donuts to $100 and savings bonds for anyone who gets vaccinated.
 But this likely won’t be enough to get every single eligible American to get a shot – which officials see as a barrier to achieving herd immunity.

 Skimm'd by Maria Martinolich and Kamini Ramdeen

 Sign up for the Daily Skimm email newsletter.